-In March 2021, we are changing waste collections from once a week to once every two weeks at some households in Hackney.
+Waste collections now take place every two weeks at some households in Hackney.
 This will help increase the amount we recycle and reduce the amount of waste sent for incineration.

 Recycling and food waste collections will remain every week to encourage people to recycle as much as possible.

-As part of the changes, we will give households a wheeled bin, which you will use for non-recyclable rubbish.
-After the changes are introduced, we will only collect non-recyclable rubbish if it is contained within this bin.
+As part of the changes, we have given households a wheeled bin, which you will use for non-recyclable rubbish.
+We will only collect non-recyclable rubbish if it is contained within this bin.
 This will encourage people to waste less and recycle more and will reduce litter and vermin.

-Only ‘street level’ properties – generally houses, or houses that have been converted into flats, that currently have green sack recycling services – will be affected by the changes.
+Only ‘street level’ properties – generally houses, or houses that have been converted into flats, that currently have green sack recycling services – are affected by the changes.

 Other households, including flats above shops or properties with communal bins, typically including estates and new build blocks will not see any changes to waste collections.

-All properties will keep weekly food waste and recycling collections.
+All properties keep weekly food waste and recycling collections.

-We will be providing 180 litre wheeled bins to street level properties in the borough, which will be collected every two weeks.
+We have provided 180 litre wheeled bins to street level properties in the borough, which are collected every two weeks.
 The bins provide more than enough space for two weeks worth of waste for an average household.